-Based on the above Findings of Fact and Conclusions of Law and a preponderance of the evidence, the Board grants Assessor's Petition challenging the County Board of Equalization's decision.
+Based on the above Findings of Fact and Conclusions of Law and a preponderance of the evidence, the Board grants Assessor's Petition.
 The valuation of the property shall remain at the amounts originally set by the Clark County Assessor.